herbetelem/Open_project_9/README.md

 ## Launching

-Once the project is well configured, execute the command ``python3 manage.py makemigration`` then ``python3 manage.py migrate`` in order to install the database.
+Once the project is well configured, execute the command ``python3 manage.py makemigrations`` then ``python3 manage.py migrate`` in order to install the database.

 If you want to launch the project to be able to browse the site, run the command ``python3 manage.py runserver``